seeflood/mdx/README.md

 ```
 ~~~
 blocks.

+It also provides you with some "annotations" which make it easier to write a "runnable" markdown file, including:

 ### @background
 If you want to run a command as a background job, you can add an `@background` to the shell tag.